-In this 2014 review of the research the authors found it green tea did not help people lose weight.
+In this review, the authors found green tea did not help people lose weight.
 They noted there might be a small reduction in fat mass but it was not significant -in other words, it might not be real and even if it was, most people would probably not notice it.

 Curcumin is said to be the main active ingredient in the spice, turmeric.
 The stuff that makes up curcumin are called “curcuminoids.”
 Curcumin is an antioxidant and there is evidence that curcumin has anti-inflammatory properties.
 This anti-inflammatory effect is likely at the root of the “joint comfort” claim for Green Tea CR.
 Two capsules of Green Tea CR provide 250 mg of curcumin.